-Students should be able to identify, critique and share the shared and clear mission of their school’s culture.
+Students should be able to identify, critique and share the clear mission of their school culture.
 Student/Adult Partnerships can create the project to do this, including surveying teachers, parents and other students.
 They can then collaborate to develop a plan for designating time and resources, and facilitating professional development and student training to build capacity.
+You can begin identifying what school culture is by asking these questions of students and adults throughout the school community:

 Data points taken from the research done earlier can help quantify the current school culture and areas for improvement.
 Students can learn about school culture by talking with their peers and adults about their school’s strengths and weaknesses, as well as barriers to improving the culture.
 They can also learn with adults how to find assistance to break down barriers and address the weaknesses.